Software Development Kit

 Additionnaly, we prepared some common use-cases factory to help you focus on your CTF, not the infrastructure:

-The community is free to create new pre-made recipes, and we welcome contributions to add new official ones.
+The community is free to create and distribute new (or alternatives) pre-made recipes, and we welcome contributions to add new official ones.
 Please open an issue as a Request For Comments, and a Pull Request if possible to propose an implementation.

 Build scenarios